 2016 / 34 minutes

+This is short, which is a plus and a minus.
+It means it might well keep the attention of younger viewers, but it also means that it is far too short to really deal with Luther’s spiritual wrestling.
 The strength of this film is its short length.
 At just 34 minutes, it can be shown in the space of a single school period.
 For the pre-teens this is intended for, that might be just the right length, with the quick pace, and colorful animation sure to grab most students’ attention.

 But the biggest weakness of this short film is….its length.
 It is far too short to tell this story with the gravitas it needs – Luther’s spiritual wrestling is dealt with in just 7 minutes!
 It also ends abruptly, with Luther busy translating the Bible into German in Wartburg Castle.
 The narrator then spends just a single minute summing up the whole of the second half of Luther’s life.
 And then the credits role.